Meth Addiction Treatment Center in Worcester, Massachusetts

 People often become addicted to meth because the drug serves a purpose for them, even if it has many other negative consequences.
 Meth can help someone:

-• Lose weight, as meth has a hunger-suppressing effect
+• Lose weight: Meth has a hunger-suppressing effect

-• All the ways your substance use impacts your life
+• The ways substance use has impacted your life

-Once you’re matched with one of our addiction treatment programs, you’ll be assigned a clinical care team, who will work with you throughout your recovery.
-They’ll help you develop a personalized treatment plan and an aftercare plan perfect for your needs.
+Once you’ve completed an assessment, you’ll be matched with the right program, and assigned a clinical care team, who will work with you throughout your recovery.
+They’ll help develop a comprehensive treatment and aftercare plan to help you combat your addiction as effectively as possible.

-Your recovery journey begins with detox, if necessary.
-Then you’ll create a treatment plan with help from your care team.
-You’ll always have a say in the direction of your treatment, and we’ll make note of your priorities and goals.
-We’ll help you identify your biggest reasons for wanting to be sober and structure your treatment around them.
+You’ll always have a say in the direction of your treatment, and we’ll prioritize your goals.
+We’ll support you as you identify your biggest reasons for wanting to be sober, and structure your treatment around what matters to you.

-Exactly what your detox from meth will be like depends on how severely dependent you are on the drug.
-Depending on this, withdrawal symptoms can start anywhere from a few hours to a few days.
+Your experience in detox depends on how severely dependent you are on a substance.
+Withdrawal symptoms can start anywhere from a few hours to a few days after you’ve taken the drug for the last time.

 • Severe agitation and aggression